 Dr. James Matas, a board-certified plastic surgeon in Orlando, Florida, has extensive experience performing facial plastic surgery.
 He will discuss your goals and motivations for surgery, along with assessing your physical and emotional health and reviewing information you provide about previous surgeries, past and current medical conditions, as well as nutritional supplements, herbal remedies and pharmaceutical medications you take.

 He will examine the structures of your face and eyebrows, assessing the quality of your skin tone and bone structure.
 He may also review photographs of you at an earlier age to determine how the aging process has affected this area.
 He will recommend the exact procedure, or procedures, needed to bring about the desired result, outlining the techniques and incisions needed, the type of anesthesia, where the surgery will be performed and the risks and possibility of complications.
-He may also recommend non-surgical treatments like Botox® or facial fillers to enhance the surgical outcome.
+He may also recommend non-surgical treatments like BOTOX® or facial fillers, such as Restylane® to enhance the surgical outcome.

 He will advise you to avoid taking aspirin, ibuprofen products, Vitamin E and certain herbal medications before surgery, as these can cause increased bleeding or have undesirable effects with anesthesia.